 Outside of games that are explicitly built for touch controls (like Fruit Ninja, for example), a gamepad will always provide a better experience.
 In addition to not obscuring the screen with your fingers, it also becomes much easier to develop muscle memory for quick reactions and complex maneuvers with actual buttons and triggers.
-Especially if you’re looking to emulate, having a proper gamepad is a must for hardcore gaming experiences on Android.
+Especially if you’re looking to emulate, having a proper gamepad is a must for hardcore gaming experiences on mobile.

 Can I use these Android Gamepads with a tablet?

 Absolutely!
 You’ll want to make sure that it supports Bluetooth, so you may not want to go with the Kishi.
-Additionally, if you already have an Xbox controller laying around, it can make a great gamepad for your tablet.
+Additionally, if you already have an Xbox controller lying around, it can make a great gamepad for your tablet.

 Our latest tutorials delivered straight to your inbox